qoherent/ria-hub-docs/docs/content/Help/faq.md

 SSHD is the built-in SSH server on most Unix systems.

-Gitea also provides its own SSH server, for usage when SSHD is not available.
+RIA Hub also provides its own SSH server, for usage when SSHD is not available.

-## Gitea is running slow
+## RIA Hub is running slow

 The most common culprit for this is loading federated avatars.